 Travel bloggers profit from their blog by integrating ads, affiliate links and brand collaborations.
 Some use the skills they’ve learned as a so-called digital nomad to create (video) courses, ebooks or host offline workshops.

-Look at travelling parents Caz and Craig from yTravelblog.
+Look at traveling parents Caz and Craig from yTravelblog.
 They work with sponsors and use affiliate links to earn some extra cash while recommending their favorite products.
 Their emails are a mix of text-only and more designed ones.
 Like this one:

 Meet Kimra Luna of Freedom Hackers.
 She’s an online entrepreneur, LGBT influencer, mentor, author, personal branding strategist, activist… the list is endless!